SirMaverick34/M34-DLM/README.md

   - Placeholder images still may be in use for items in both Content Sets and Resources Tab.

 ## Change Log
+#### Version 0.6.0-b
+  - Added Settings Tab
+  - Added ability to remove all downloaded files.
+  - Added in-app licensing info.
+  - Added default message when no content lists are present.

 #### Version 0.5.3-b
   - Error Modal Implementation.
   - Automatic Error Message Display (Might be cryptic, but it can help with bug reporting)